Umbra-Domini/pico-flash/README.md

 ### Step 7 — Add payloads

 Place your DuckyScript payloads in the repo root with a `.dd` extension.
-The script will detect all of them automatically and present an interactive picker at flash time — choose which one to arm, or skip to leave the Pico in safe mode.
+The script will detect all of them automatically and present an interactive picker at flash time.

 ```
 ~/Desktop/pico-flash/your_payload.dd
 ~/Desktop/pico-flash/another_payload.dd
 ```

+Select a payload by number, then confirm with `y` to arm it.
+If you say `n` at the confirm prompt, the picker loops back so you can choose a different one.
+Enter `0` to skip and leave the Pico with no payload.

 You can have as many `.dd` files as you like.
 Only one can be armed per flash.